Cacaonut/headunit-base/README.md

 ```
 sudo nano /etc/lightdm/lightdm.conf
 ```
 Search for the line starting with `x-server-command`.
-UNcomment it and add `-nocursor` to the end of it.
+Uncomment it and add `-nocursor` to the end of it.
 ### Change permission for uinput directory
 Execute the following command:
 ```